 Following the Benediction by the Vicar (Rev. L. P. Field).
 An impressive service concluded with the singing of the National Anthem.”

-At the top of the tapering hexagonal column is the granite Celtic wheel-cross and the whole memorial stands around 12 feet high.
-In 2014 War Memorials Trust offered a grant of £235 towards the conservation of the memorial.
+At the top of the tapering hexagonal column is a granite Celtic wheel-cross and the whole memorial stands around 12 feet high.
+In 2014 the War Memorials Trust offered a grant of £235 towards the conservation of the memorial.
 Works included in the grant offer consisted of cleaning the memorial and re-pointing all open joints lime.
-The Parish Council then paid for re-enamelling the lettering, removal of the concrete surround and replacing this with gravel and erecting a surrounding chain-link fence with hexagonal granite posts.
+The Parish Council paid for re-enamelling the lettering, removal of the concrete surround and replacing this with gravel and erecting a surrounding chain-link fence with hexagonal granite posts.

 This is not the only war memorial in the village.
 There are also two in the church and one in the Leeds Hall.